trane-project/trane-music/courses/minor_pentatonic_scale/lesson_G_sharp/exercise_2/back.md

-The note in degree number 2 of the G♯ minor pentatonic scale is B.
+The note in degree number 2 of the G♯ Minor Pentatonic scale is B.